Trusted Quote logo

 Yes and no. Annuities and pensions are the only two financial products that offer guaranteed income for life.
 Here how an annuity works:

-Trusted Quote An annuity is a form of insurance that functions as an investment, in which you pay into the annuity until retirement, then the money is returned to you in payments, amount to guaranteed income for life.
+An annuity is a form of insurance that functions as an investment, in which you pay into the annuity until retirement, then the money is returned to you in payments until you pass away, amounting to "guaranteed income for life."

 The key difference is that a pension is controlled and distributed by an employer, while you own your annuity.
 With governments and private employers slashing pensions to stay afloat, you can't count on this type of income to last forever.